 Silicone Coating Repairs are Recommended for:

-- Customers interested in energy efficiency and desiring more reflectivity to reduce heat inside the building, as well as reduced energy costs.
+- Customers are interested in energy efficiency and desire more reflectivity to reduce heat inside the building, as well as reduced energy costs.

 In this article, we have discussed EPDM roofs in terms of their composition and the pros and cons of this type of roofing system.
 We also began a discussion on the best methods for repairing or upgrading, starting with a silicone coating.
 In the next installment, we will discuss three more types of repair options, including single-ply recovers, wind-vented systems, and full replacements.

 Parsons Roofing has been installing, repairing or upgrading, and maintaining commercial roofs in the greater Atlanta area for years.
 If you want to work with a roofing contractor that you can trust and be assured that they will be here in the future, work with us.
 Contact us to discuss EPDM roofing repair today.

 We will continue our discussion on repairing or upgrading EPDM roofs in the companion article – 4 Options When Repairing or Upgrading Your EPDM Roof – Part II.